 To elaborate further on my background, I have been educated, trained and supervised in various psychotherapy approaches; however, I’ve had more extensive and specialized training, education and supervision in psychoanalytically and psychodynamically informed treatments.
 Meaning, I'm more interested in what's driving one’s symptoms.
+This could be related to a biological disposition and/or something else that might be out of one's awareness or in the unconscious.
 Symptoms give us a starting point; however, in my professional opinion, it's more important to understand what is driving one’s symptoms.
 Thus, my work is to tend to the root.
 When the root is tended to, the rest of the plant flourishes.
 By the way, I LOVE a good metaphor!
 You can read more about Psychodynamic Psychotherapy under my About tab.

 I have also had more extensive and specialized training in working from a cognitive behavior therapy (CBT) perspective.
 From this perspective, we are interested in how our thinking (e.g., how we view ourselves, others and the world) impacts how we feel, which inevitably impacts how we behave.
 When we think healthier, we feel and behave healthier.
 However, this approach is typically used as an adjunct to my more insight-oriented approaches as described above.